WestLakeFairyland/s2orc-doc2json/README.md

     - You need to [run Grobid](https://grobid.readthedocs.io/en/latest/Run-Grobid/) in Docker.
 It has been tested in (**Windows Docker Desktop**? and) **Windows WSL**.
     - Grobid should only take a few seconds to process a PDF.
+    - Please install Docker and it's usually add to `$PATH`.
+Refer to https://github.com/dongyubin/DockerHub to configure DockerHub 国内加速镜像列表.
+Then, `docker pull grobid/grobid:0.8.1` will be viable with domestic sources.

 - Run `restart.sh`.
 Modify the configs in it if you want.

   ```shell